Step 7: Build a story to present

 Select Duplicate to begin with your Regional Profit dashboard focused on North Carolina.

-Add a caption, for example, "Profit in NC, 2014," and then click Duplicate.
+Add a caption, for example, "Profit in North Carolina, 2018," and then click Duplicate.

 Now viewers will have an idea of which products were introduced to the North Carolina market when, and how poorly they performed.